blueag8/Photography_Website/README.md

 The aim is to design and build a full-stack website around business logic.
 We are required to show an authentication mechanism, payment facilities and a locally managed dataset which stores products or services.

-Django Models
+UI
+Data Modeling
+Multiple Apps
+Django-Backend

+Use of Stripe/e-commerce

-This is a Website built using Python+Django, HTML, CSS, JavaScript and a relational Database.
+This is a Website built using Python+Django, HTML, CSS, JavaScript logic for Frontend and a relational Database.